vrayavarapu/NeuroScan/README.md

 # NeuroScan
-NeuroScan is an AI-powered diagnostic tool that analyzes medical images to determine if a tumor is present.
+AI diagnostic tool that analyzes medical images to determine if a tumor is present.
 Based on results, NeuroScan will then generate you a personalized treatment plan with recommendations.